 5. Relax in Camiguin’s natural hot springs

-Did you think there weren’t any more things to do in Camiguin?
-Well, there are also several cool natural pools where you can take a dip and savor that local vibe we love so much on the island.
+Did you think that was all there was to do in Camiguin?
+Well, there are also several beautiful natural pools where you can take a dip and soak up that local vibe we love so much on the island.

 Santo Niño Cold Spring

-They’re not our favorite pools in Camiguin, but they’re a fun place for a swim and to spend some time enjoying the islanders, as it’s usually quite busy.
+These aren’t our favorite pools in Camiguin, but they are a fun place for a swim and a good spot to soak up the local atmosphere, as it’s usually quite busy.
 As the name suggests, the water is cold (VERY cold).
-They’re very urbanized, there are umbrellas and even a restaurant.
+They’re quite developed, with shaded areas and even a restaurant.

 Entrance costs 75 pesos per person.